Fourth International–Posadist: Decline and resurgence

 In the late 1960s, the Posadists became increasingly interested in UFOs, claiming they were evidence of socialism on other planets.
 The organization soon began to wane in influence and membership, aided by an increasingly paranoid Posadas who expelled many of its members by 1975.

 Posadas' death in 1981 meant the virtual dissolution of the organization, with only a few isolated groups continuing to operate to the present day.
 In the United Kingdom, the Revolutionary Workers' Party (Trotskyist) was founded in 1963 by Posadist members of the Revolutionary Socialist League and despite several schisms and a dwindling membership, it continued to publish its newspaper Red Flag until 2000.

-In recent years (as of 2018), interest in the Posadists, particularly in regard to their views in ufology, has increased.
+In the 2010s online interest in the Posadists increased, particularly in regard to their views in ufology.
 Several satirical and non-satirical "neo-Posadist" groups emerged on social media, making Posadas "one of the most recognizable names in the history of Trotskyism".